edubu2/flask-blog/README.md

 # Learning Flask by Creating a Blog

-Big thank you to **Corey Schafer** for his YouTube Flask Tutorial ([link](https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH&ab_channel=CoreySchafer)), which took me step by step through this project.
+Big thank you to **Corey Schafer** for his YouTube Flask Tutorial ([link](https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH&ab_channel=CoreySchafer)), which gave me an outline for this project.
 I customized the site material with my information instead of his, but none of this is really my creation.

 NOTE: The final application (served with Nginx) can be found here: [ewilens.com](https://www.ewilens.com)